How it works

 Reports may include:

 If something needs attention, Mayne HomeWatch contacts the owner and follows the agreed instructions.
-Depending on the situation, this may include contacting a preferred trade, providing access, taking additional photos, or returning for a follow-up visit.
+Depending on the situation, this may include contacting a preferred trade, providing access, taking additional photos, returning for a follow-up visit, or arranging an add-on service with the owner's approval.

 Important note